How to Build a Project with EMT Conduit and T-connectors

 No matter what your project, whether you have big or small ambitions, you’ll need connectors to assemble EMT conduits together.
 You will find T-connectors to build the furniture of your dreams on tinktube’s online store.

-Although these metal connectors were designed for use with 28mm tinktube tubes, they’re also compatible with some EMT conduit (¾ of an inch) if you use an AO-SHIM.
+Although these metal connectors were designed for use with 28mm tinktube tubes, they’re also compatible with some EMT conduit (¾ of an inch), thanks to the 3/4″ EMT adapter for pipe connector.

 How to Cut EMT Conduit